 Organizations can choose to accept certain risks and any losses that may subsequently arise.

 This is a viable approach to small risks where the cost of mitigation or insurance would be greater over time than the total losses sustained.
-All risks that are not avoided or transferred are retained by default.
-This includes risks that are so large or catastrophic that they either cannot be insured against or where the premiums would be prohibitive.
+The company will retain by default risks not avoided or transferred.
+This includes risks so large or catastrophic they are uninsurable against or where premiums will be prohibitive.

 War is an example of an uninsurable catastrophe, since most property and other commercial risks are not insured against war.
 This is why the terrorist uprising against British rule in Southeast Asia between 1948–1960 was called the Malayan Emergency; had it been called a war; the rubber plantation owners and tin mining industries wouldn’t have received any compensation from insurers for losses arising from the violence.